artfulrobot/et_ftse/README.md

 The searchable select element is provided by https://www.npmjs.com/package/vuejs-select which has a MIT license.

+You'll also need to download https://cdn.jsdelivr.net/npm/vue and put it at drupal/vue.min.js

 ## Data

 The data is pulled from two csv files, `companies.csv` and `gpg.csv`.
+**These are not included in the code source stored at Github**.

 ### Companies CSV